Browse by Topic

 Training program.
 The best practices call for annual training on the organization’s financial assistance policies for all staff who engage in patient financial discussions, including patient access, financial counseling, and customer service representatives.
 Training may be provided through a variety of forums, including web-based and in-person, and may be furnished by qualified internal or external parties as deemed appropriate by a designated quality officer.
 Training must cover the following topics:

 Process compliance.
 Annual observation, monitoring, and tracking of results make up the process compliance evaluation required to document compliance with the best practices.
 This evaluation may be performed by any organization independent of the department that is being audited, such as internal audit, compliance, quality, or a third party.
-The evaluation should be comprehensive and should cover all scenarios addressed by the practices that are relevant to a particular
+The evaluation should be comprehensive and should cover all scenarios addressed by the practices that are relevant to a particular organization.

 Technology.
 This evaluation ensures that technology is in place to support the following: